oldirty/scribed/README.md

 - Built entirely with VSCode + Copilot + Claude Sonnet 4
 - Built with integration for [Whisper](https://github.com/openai/whisper) transcription
+  - But you should be able to drop in any GGML Automatic Speech Recognition model ?
+Maybe?
 - Wake word detection powered by [Picovoice Porcupine](https://picovoice.ai/platform/porcupine/)
 - Audio processing with [sounddevice](https://python-sounddevice.readthedocs.io/)